Teenage Wasteland: Portraits of Japanese Youth in Revolt, 1964

 Having sliced the ties that bind them to the home, in desperation they form their own miniature societies with rules of their own.
 The young people in these groups are are bound to one another not out of mutual affection — in many cases the “lost ones” are incapable of affection — but from the need to belong, to be part of something.

-That Michael Rougier, meanwhile, was able to so compassionately portray not only that disaffection, but also captured moments of genuine fellowship and even a fleeting sort of joy among these desperately searching teens, attests to the man’s talent and his dedication to share the story of what he saw.
+That Michael Rougier, meanwhile, was able to so compassionately portray that disaffection, while also capturing moments of genuine fellowship and even a fleeting sort of joy among these desperately searching teens, attests to the man’s talent and his empathy.